Skip to main content

 Auth: in Community mode, no auth header is required.
 In Enterprise mode, use the same Authorization: Basic <base64> header as Gateway Mode.

-Reference PEP adapter
+Reference PEP adapters

 client → adapter (:8888) → your LLM gateway